dnsimple/dnsimple-support/content/articles/what-is-csr.md

 ---
+meta: The Certificate Signing Request is a block of encrypted text that is sent to the Certificate Authority in order to apply for a certificate.
 title: What is the CSR?
 excerpt: The Certificate Signing Request is a block of encrypted text that is sent to the Certificate Authority in order to apply for a certificate.
 categories: